-The 10 Most Important Search Engine Ranking Factors That Affect Google SERP’s
+The 10 Most Important Search Engine Ranking Factors For Topping The Google SERP’s

 1. Quality Content